courtneyjchen/R_Loan_Policy/README.md

-# R Loan Policy: Predictive Modeling for Lending Decisions
+# R Loan Policy: Minimizing Lending Risk

 *Dislaimer: The data used in the following project is for non-commercial educational and personal use.*